4GeeksAcademy/css-tutorial-exercises-course/exercises/01-Hello-World/README.md

 ### 💡 Hint:

-- A convenient way to import the basic html structure of your web page is to just type an exclamation mark `!` and select the emmet option that will pop up in Gitpod.
+- A convenient way to import the basic html structure of your web page is to just type an exclamation mark `!` and select the emmet option that will pop up in VSCode.
 - Read how to apply borders here: https://www.w3schools.com/css/css_border_shorthand.asp
 - For this exercise, do NOT use `styles.css` file or `<style>` tag.